 |

-Windows+Cygwin, Amiga) program which generates annotated PostScript or HTML
+Amiga) program which generates annotated PostScript or HTML calendars in

-as well, to generate calendars (in either PostScript or HTML format) from a
+capability as well, to generate calendars (in either PostScript or HTML

 Various events can be defined in an external text file to control the